alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

     if ((dy < 0 && isScrolledToTop(recyclerView))
         || (dy > 0 && !isScrolledToBottom(this))) {
       // The NestedScrollView should steal the scroll event away from the
-      // RecyclerView in one of two cases: (1) if the user is scrolling down
+      // RecyclerView in one of two cases: (1) if the user is scrolling their
-      // and the RecyclerView is scrolled to the top, or (2) if the user is
+      // finger down and the RecyclerView is scrolled to the top, or (2) if
-      // scrolling up and the NestedScrollView is not scrolled to the bottom. scrollBy(0, dy);
+      // the user is scrolling their finger up and the NestedScrollView is
+      // not scrolled to the bottom.
+      scrollBy(0, dy);
       consumed[1] = dy;
       return;